When are you going to fix the CPU usage issue in plug-in container.exe? I know this is a common issue as have seen it questioned in threads.

 Firefox 4 had a serious memory related regression.
 Since then there has been a feedback comments button built into Firefox and there is the option for the telemetry reporting.
 Both steps Mozilla took to try to catch problems, by looking to the actual users of the Firefox Release in the real world, not just some lab testing.

-- Telemetry explanation: Send performance data to Mozilla to help improve Firefox
+- Telemetry explanation: Share telemetry data with Mozilla to help improve Firefox

 - Anonymised results available here http://telemetry.mozilla.org